thedataquarry/rustinpieces/rust/postgres_etl/README.md

 # PostgreSQL ETL

-Insert data into a Postgres table and measure the performance of async querying.
+Insert data into a Postgres table and measure the performance of the async client.

 ## Goal

-In this project, we will insert a tabular dataset containing a million people, their age, marital status and the city, state and country they last visited into a Postgres table.
-We will then measure the performance of 1000 async queries to the table.
+In this project, we will use the `sqlx` crate to load a tabular dataset containing a million people, their age, marital status and the city, state and country they last visited into a Postgres table.
+We will then measure the throughput of up to 1000 async queries to the table.

 ## Inputs